madprops/ezkl/README.md

 Replace x with the appropriate shell.

+---

 Shells supported:

 - bash
 - fish
 - zsh

+---

-Then source the shells' config file or restart the shell.
+Then source the file or restart the shell.

 Now use cd normally to remember paths